Kyivan Rus Park

-The Kyivan Rus' Park (Парк Київська Русь; full name Ancient Kyiv in the "Kyivan Rus' Park") is a historical park and cultural center focused on the Kyivan Rus', near Kyiv, Ukraine.
-It puts on shows, cultural and historical festivals, horse-stunt shows, and international championships in ancient martial arts.
+The Kyivan Rus' Park (Парк Київська Русь; full name Ancient Kyiv in the "Kyivan Rus' Park") is a historical park and cultural center celebrating the Kievan Rus', near Kyiv, Ukraine.
+The park is a venue for shows, cultural and historical festivals, horse-stunt events, and international championships in ancient martial arts.

 The park integrates Rus' culture with that of medieval Europe.
-It is possible to see both Rus warriors and medieval knights typical of Europe.
+In some events staged there it is possible to see both Rus warriors and medieval knights typical of Europe.

 Organization

 The Slavic Fund charitable organization was founded to create a historical and cultural center about the Kyivan Rus'.
 The intent was to reconstitute and reconstruct the Kyiv Dytynets (the fortified part of Kyiv in the 5th to 13th century) with a maximum of historical, cultura, and architectural accuracy, as well as recreating the atmosphere of the epoch of Kyivan Rus'.

 Location

-The park is location in the village of Kopachiv, Obuhivskyi Raion, 34 km from Kyiv.
+The park is located in the village of Kopachiv, Obukhiv Raion, 34 km from Kyiv.